gdenfield/geometry_task/Grants/U19/Human Data/README.md

-# MTurk Data and Analyses
+# MTurk Data, Analyses, and Figures

 This contains all the data, analyses, and figures for the various versions of the task run on MTurk.